In vivo calcium imaging enables scientists to visualize hundreds of neurons in the brain of freely-behaving animals

 Aside from popularity, are their other reasons neuroscientists are drawn to calcium imaging?

-Calcium imaging provides neuroscientists with the means to study specific populations of cells within or across brain regions in freely-behaving animals.
+Calcium imaging provides neuroscientists with the means to study specific populations of cells within or across brain regions in freely-moving animals.
 In doing so, neuroscientists can investigate how neural activity may be linked to aspects of behaviour and cognition, effectively linking genetically-identified cells with function.

 Behaviour and cognition cannot be characterized by an isolated firing pattern of neurons because they are learned or adapted over time.
 Calcium imaging can be used to track the activity of neurons over time and investigate how networks grow or change during learning.
 This is especially important for the longitudinal study of animal models of brain disease.
 Neuroscientists can begin to understand the development of activity-related changes in these models and assess the long-term effects of pharmacological interventions.

 With any new technique, there are associated pitfalls.
 As we’ve known for years, neural activity is associated with action potentials — changes in voltage across the cell membrane.
 Calcium imaging measures changes in intra-cellular calcium concentration, providing an indirect indicator of neural activity.
-Compared to changes in voltage, fluctuations in calcium levels are much slower and may reflect a summation of signals rather than individual spikes (5).
+Compared to changes in voltage, fluctuations in calcium levels are much slower and may reflect a summation of signals rather than individual spikes (Wei et al. 2019).
 That is to say the temporal resolution of calcium imaging may be limited for fast-spiking neurons, such as interneurons.

 Despite this limitation of calcium imaging, this technique has still greatly advanced our understanding of how neural activity relates to behaviour and cognition.